 Over the past century, Holland Bloorview has evolved from two distinct entities, whose name changes have reflected the zeitgeist of the times.
-In May 1899, a group of community-minded women met in Toronto to discuss the creation of a Home for Incurable Children.
-Many of the home's founders had already helped establish the Hospital for Sick Children in 1875, and were concerned with the lack of services available for children following acute care treatment at the hospital.
+In 1899, a group of community-minded women met in Toronto to discuss the creation of a Home for Incurable Children.
+Many of the home's founders had already helped establish the Hospital for Sick Children in 1875 and were concerned with the lack of services available for children following acute care treatment at the hospital.
 Within seven months, a house at 138 Avenue Road and furnishings were donated for 15 children.
 In 1964, the Home for Incurable Children became Bloorview Children's Hospital.
 Meanwhile, in 1962, the Ontario Crippled Children's Centre opened at 350 Rumsey Road in Toronto.
 In the early 1980's, in honour of Dr. Hugh MacMillan, one of the Centre's early physicians, Ontario Crippled Children's Centre was renamed Hugh MacMillan Medical Centre and then renamed Hugh MacMillan Rehabilitation Centre in 1989.

 In 1996, Bloorview Children's Hospital and Hugh MacMillan Rehabilitation Centre merged to create a unified children's rehabilitation and habilitation facility called Bloorview MacMillan Centre, later changed to Bloorview MacMillan Children's Centre in 2001.
-Following the move to our new facility in February, 2006, our organization became Bloorview Kids Rehab.
-In June 2010 our name changed again to reflect a substantial donation from the Holland family, and we became Holland Bloorview Kids Rehable.
+Following the move to our new facility in February 2006, our organization became Bloorview Kids Rehab.
+In June 2010 our name changed again to reflect a substantial donation from the Holland family, and we became Holland Bloorview Kids Rehabilitation Hospital.

-We currently offer services on three sites: the main site is at our state-of-the art building at 150 Kilgour Road, which was the original MacMillan site location.
+We currently offer services at our main site, a state-of-the art building at 150 Kilgour Road, which was the original MacMillan site location.
 We are centrally located in the city within a residential neighbourhood that backs onto a large system of parks and recreational trails.
-In addition to housing offices for clinical and administrative staff, our new facility includes many amenities to benefit clients, families, staff and the community at large.
-Highlighted features include a Centre for the Arts, offering accessible activities related to the visual and performing arts, a resource centre including a library and internet access, a swimming pool, fitness room for staff, roof-top terrace, hotel for parents of inpatients, and a cafeteria.
+In addition to housing offices for clinical and administrative staff, our main facility includes many amenities to benefit clients, families, staff and the community at large.
+Highlighted features include a Centre for the Arts, offering accessible activities related to the visual and performing arts, a family resource centre including a library and internet access, a swimming pool, fitness room for staff, rooftop terrace, hotel for parents of inpatients, and a cafeteria.
 Additional workplace amenities include a daycare for the children of staff and community parents, as well as a gymnasium that can be booked by staff for activities.
-We also offer diagnostic services for children under 5 years old at two satellite developmental clinics, one housed at Michael Garron Hospital (formerly Toronto East General Hospital) and one at another location on Eglinton West.
+We also typically offer diagnostic services for children under age 5 at a satellite clinic located on Eglinton West (near Eglinton and Dufferin).
+However, satellite services have been temporarily suspended as a result of the COVID-19 pandemic restrictions.